embumila/LandingPage/README.md

 2) Any text editor-preferably Vscode editor

 # Introduction
-This is an assignment part of front-end course that aim at building foudation for a beginer to incoporate javascript in his/her front-end web-development.
+This simple website aim  to incoporate javascript in front-end web-development.
 Is a multi-section landing page, with a dynamically updating navigational menu based on the amount of content that is added to the page.
 # Technologies
 1) Html5